DefinitelyNotAGirl/TrinityOS/README.md

 for any languages i didnt mention, just assume they wont be supported.

 # **Q&A**
-    Q: Will [insert application/game] run on GEOS?
+    Q: Will [insert application/game] run on TrinityOS?

     A: It depends.
-    As I mentioned earlier in this readme, I will try my very best to built tools that would allow porting of applications from Microsoft Windows to GEOS to be as easy and handsoff as possible, but wether a given company will actually put in the effort is outside of my control, in general it would be best to not assume any applications that are highly dependant upon features uniqe to Windows (of which i can't spontianously name a single one) to be supported.
+    As I mentioned earlier in this readme, I will try my very best to built tools that would allow porting of applications from Microsoft Windows to TrinityOS to be as easy and handsoff as possible, but wether a given company will actually put in the effort is outside of my control, in general it would be best to not assume any applications that are highly dependant upon features uniqe to Windows (of which i can't spontianously name a single one) to be supported.
 <br>

     Q: Will wallpaper engine be supported?

     A: I Hope so.
-    As with any other application, i cant promise anything since this is simply outside of my control, but I will make sure GEOS offers all the required features for an application like wallpaper engine
+    As with any other application, i cant promise anything since this is simply outside of my control, but I will make sure TrinityOS offers all the required features for an application like wallpaper engine
 <br>

     Q: Will my 15 year old Hardware be supported?

     A: Most propably not.
-    GEOS is a very modern Operating System and is only intended to support modern Hardware.
+    TrinityOS is a very modern Operating System and is only intended to support modern Hardware.
     For reference, at the time of writing this i am developing and testing on my AMD FX8350 straight out of 2012 (which, considering it's age is one beast of a CPU btw) and this is propably about the oldest CPU that will actually run this Operating System.

 # **Credits**

 # **Rant**
-## **Nvidia**
-Not offering any documentation on their hardware to the general public. to qoute Linus Torvalds, "Fuck you, nvidia"
 ## **UEFI**
 Honestly, everyone who's got anything to do with EFI/UEFI can go to hell and stay there, BIOS was just fine.